Originally published January 11th, 2018 / Updated July 15th, 2019

 Day Four: Napali coast helicopter tour

 We booked our flight around the island with Jack Harter Helicopters and had literally the best time ever.
+This is seriously the best helicopter tour in Kauai.
 I know it’s expensive at $290 a person, but please please please put this in your budget as you will not regret it!

 After that is out of the way – it’s time to fly!

-What I liked about this tour was that there was not pre-recorded information during the flight.
-Everyone is given a two-way headset and you are able to converse with each other and the pilot.
+What I like about this tour is that there is not pre-recorded information during the flight.
+Everyone has a two-way headset and you are able to converse with each other and the pilot.